yammerjp/gimonfu/README.md

 ### Upload Articles

-To upload new or updated articles in `entry/` directory, you can like this:
+To upload new or updated articles in `entry/` directory, you can run like this:

 ```sh
 $ gimonfu push